CarlieHamilton/is-it-fantasy/README.md

 A quick react app that lets you know _Is it fantasy?_

-This app queries the Google Books api to let you know if the book you entered in the search bar is fantasy or not.
+This app queries the Open Library API with a book title.
+It then tells you if that book is fantasy or not.

 ## About

  I had a simple idea.
 An app that checks if a book is fantasy or not.

  It turns out, this is not such a simple idea.
 After searching through a few APIs, I couldn't find one easily that showed what genre a book is, as well as an image of the book cover.

  In the end I have used `Open Library API` to discover what is the genre of a book.